>> swifty's hq v2.2 > free > wamp

 - ■ inner window text ("search", "items" list, etc), context menu text

-- ■ inner borders
+- ■ inner borders, highlighted context menu entry

 - ■ selection colour for entries inside playlists (supposedly, but i dont see it)